 I know better.
 I really do.
 That knowledge didn’t stop me from “stupid crafting” though.
 Please.
 Remove the mirror from the frame.
 The next step after this is washing off the etching cream.
 You don’t want to destroy the backing of the frame that holds your mirror in.
 Do as I say…(everyone say it with me…) “not as I do”.
 Right?
 Ok. 😉

 I let the etching cream sit on the mirror for about 20 minutes…or so…actually, I ate dinner and lost track of time but then I got back to it!
 I washed the cream off and removed the vinyl.
-I use a pick tool or “hook” to help me “pick” up the vinyl.
+I use a either a craft knife or pick tool or “hook” to help me “pick” up the vinyl.
 Just be careful not to scratch the etched area when picking off the vinyl.